RishitGupta2002/bridgelabz_2115000850/Readme.md

 String Problems: Solved problem statements focused on applying string methods and handling techniques.

-Task 10: DATE: 30-01-2025 Built-in String Methods and Exception Handling
+## Task 9: DATE: 29-01-2025 Built-in String Methods and Exception Handling

-String Built-in Methods: Learned about built-in methods for string operations in Java.
+- **String Built-in Methods: Learned about built-in methods for string operations in Java.

-Exception Handling: Studied the types and mechanisms of exception handling in Java.
+- **Exception Handling: Studied the types and mechanisms of exception handling in Java.

-Type 1 Problems: Solved problems using built-in functions, including date and time operations.
+- **Type 1 Problems: Solved problems using built-in functions, including date and time operations.

-Type 2 Problems: Engaged in problem-solving exercises involving concepts like palindrome checks and Fibonacci sequences.
+- **Type 2 Problems: Engaged in problem-solving exercises involving concepts like palindrome checks and Fibonacci sequences.

+---

+## Assignment 10: DATE: 30-01-2025

-Task 11: DATE: 31-01-2025 Object-Oriented Programming (OOP) in Java
+### Object-Oriented Programming (OOP) in Java

-OOP Overview: Gained an understanding of the principles and advantages of OOP.
+-OOP Overview: Gained an understanding of the principles and advantages of OOP.

-Comparison: Compared procedural programming with object-oriented programming.
+-Comparison: Compared procedural programming with object-oriented programming.

-Classes and Objects
+### Classes and Objects

 Java Class: Studied the structure and purpose of classes in Java.

 Java Object: Learned about creating and using objects in Java.

+---

 Level 1 Problems: Practiced problems focusing on the application of OOP concepts, specifically classes and objects.